Wales pays tribute on Remembrance Sunday

 Remembrance Sunday: Wales pays tribute to fallen

-Wales' national Remembrance Sunday event is taking place in Cardiff, with others being held around the county.
+Wales' national Remembrance Sunday event has taken place in Cardiff, with others being held around the county.

-Detachments from the Armed Forces will march to the Welsh National War Memorial at Alexandra Gardens, Cathays Park, before a service at 11:00 GMT.
+Detachments from the Armed Forces marched to the Welsh National War Memorial at Alexandra Gardens, Cathays Park, before a service at 11:00 GMT.

 Cardiff council leader Huw Thomas said it was an opportunity for the nation to "pay its respect to all those who fought and died" in conflicts.